-In 2011, the County Canvassing Board did not conduct a post-election audit (they are only conducted in even years) so there is no change from 2010.
+In 2011, the County Canvassing Board did not conduct a post-election audit because, by law, these are only conducted in even years.
+There is no change from 2010.

 In 2010, the County Canvassing Board randomly selected 13 precincts to be hand counted and compared against the election night machine count.
 Listed below were the precincts selected and the difference by percentage on how the hand count compared to the election night results.